Nike of Paionios: Description

-Paeonius combined both Ionian and Doric traditions in this monument.
+Paeonius combined both Ionian and Doric orders in this monument.
 The erection of an offering on a high pillar is of Ionian origin, as the Dorians tended to use lower bases.
-By placing a well-known, generic image of triumph upon a pillar to symbolise a specific Victory, Paeonius added to this tradition.
-The Ionians also favoured marble more often, yet the Nike wears a Dorian peplos.
+By placing a well-known, generic image of triumph upon a pillar to symbolize a specific Victory, Paeonius added to this tradition.
+The Ionians also favored marble more often, yet the Nike wears a Dorian peplos.
 Her left arm is and would have been raised upholding her himation, and her right would have been lowered.
 To those walking up to this statue along the sacred way, she may have been holding her hand out to the viewer in an uplifting and inspiring manner.
 Her wings, large and mostly missing in the original, would have extended up and back, which we can see from pieces still attached at her shoulders.
 This is a key feature that most, if not all depictions of Nike had.
 Like her iconic drapery, Nike's wings were just as tied to her image.
-There are other Nike sculptures still with wings, like Nike of Samothrace.
+Although the wings of this statue did not survive, other statues of Nike survive with wings, like the specially named Winged Victory of Samothrace.